 Fascinated by life on Earth?
 In Biology there are several major areas of study, which include: (1) Chemistry in Biology and the importance of understanding the relationship between Chemistry and Biology, (2) Levels of Organization, focusing on cells and cellular functions and moving through the major body systems, (3) Genetics, from DNA to genes to traits and genetic abnormalities, (4) Evolution and the genetic contribution to evolution, and finally (5) How organisms interact with their surroundings and what traits help them to survive.
 This class will be taught at a comparative level to those taught at the high school (10th-12th grade) and homework will be assigned daily.
+A term project will need to be completed each term.
+Including and not limited to the STEM fair.
 This class qualifies as a lab-based science course for the Regents' Scholarship.